zukunft/zukunft.com/docs/code_objects_all.md

 +-- phrase_typesShared - the phrase code_ids used in back- and frontend
-+-- position_typesShared - how view components can be placed for the user +-- protection_typesShared - to define if and how an object can changed +-- share_typesShared - to define if an object can be shared between the users +-- verbsShared - to use the same verb code_id in frontend and backend +-- view_relation_typesShared - db based ENUM of the view relation types +-- view_stylesShared - db based ENUM of the view and component styles +-- view_typesShared - db based ENUM of the view types
++-- position_typesShared - how view components can be placed for the user +-- protection_typesShared - to define if and how an object can changed +-- ref_typesShared - ENUM of the used reference types +-- share_typesShared - to define if an object can be shared between the users +-- verbsShared - to use the same verb code_id in frontend and backend +-- view_link_typesShared - db based ENUM of the view link types +-- view_relation_typesShared - db based ENUM of the view relation types +-- view_stylesShared - db based ENUM of the view and component styles +-- view_typesShared - db based ENUM of the view types